tacticians-academy/teamfight-simulator/README.md

 _Note `tacticians-academy` uses [`pnpm`](https://pnpm.io) rather than `npm` for its lockfile._

 ### What you can do

-The largest outstanding project is to script champion abilities.
-(Fortunately, since graphical representations are not required, there is significant overlap and reuse between many units and sets.)

-To get started, find an unimplemented issue from the [current Set milestone](#current-set-support).
+To get started, find an unimplemented issue from the [current Set milestone](#current-set-support) (or alternatively from a past set).
 Champion abilities are a good place to start – you can refer to spell data in [`academy-library/champions`](https://github.com/tacticians-academy/academy-library/blob/main/dist/set6/champions.ts?ts=2).
 Then, using existing implementations in [`set6/champions`](src/sim/data/set6/champions.ts?ts=2) as a template, give it a try!